michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.4 =
-- Added the framework component generator in the loader plugin.
+- Added the framework component generator in the loader plugin which can be accessed via `Dashboard` -> `Admin Page Framework` -> `Tools` -> `Generator`.
 - Added the `export_header_{...}` filters that lets the user set custom HTTP header outputs for the `export` field type.
 - Fixed a bug in the `system` field type that PHP warnings occurred when the permission to read error logs is not sufficient.
-- Changed the version name of the development verison to have `.dev` notation in the version name.
+- Changed the minified version to be deprecated.
-- Changed it not to use the minified version.
+- Changed the version name of the development version to have `.dev` notation in the version name.

 = 3.5.3 - 2015/02/21 =
 - Added the ability to reset individual field values with the `reset` argument of the `submit` field type.